vacp2p/rfc/content/docs/rfcs/71/README.md

 ### Handle Notification Response:
 - A `PushNotificationResponse` message MUST be wrapped in a [`ApplicationMetadataMessage`](https://specs.status.im/spec/6) with type set to `PUSH_NOTIFICATION_RESPONSE`.

--The response MUST be sent on the [partitioned topic](https://specs.status.im/spec/10#partitioned-topic) of the sender and MUST not be encrypted using the [secure transport](https://specs.status.im/spec/5) to facilitate the usage of ephemeral keys.
+- The response MUST be sent on the [partitioned topic](https://specs.status.im/spec/10#partitioned-topic) of the sender and MUST not be encrypted using the [secure transport](https://specs.status.im/spec/5) to facilitate the usage of ephemeral keys.

 - If the request is accepted `success` MUST be set to `true`.
 Otherwise `success` MUST be set to `false`.

 - If `error` is `BAD_TOKEN` the client MAY query again the server for the token and retry the request.

 - If `error` is `INTERNAL_ERROR` the client MAY retry the request.

 ## Protobuf Description